mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - address software issues at Google
-- be simple, indicated by having a small specification and fewer features that most programming languages
+- be simple, indicated by having a small specification and fewer features than most programming languages
 - be very easy to read
 - enable faster software development
 - enable faster build times